What is diminished value? What does diminished value mean?

 What support do you offer after I purchase my diminished value report?

 We provide you with a sample demand letter that you can edit and submit to the insurance company to file your claim.
-We are always available if you need any assistance with your claim.
+We are always available if you need any assistance.
 You can contact us by phone or email at any time.
 We have years of experience dealing with adjusters and have heard all of the excuses.
-We can provide guidance on how to respond to insurance company offers, and assist with negotiating and general advice on recovering your diminished value.
-We cannot negotiate for you.
+We’re always glad to provide general advice on recovering your diminished value.
+Unfortunately, we cannot negotiate for you.
 Only an attorney can do that.